Friday at 6:25 p.m. on Northeast Report Late Edition

 - Local Host Mike Nothnagel and Ian Pickus

-Last week's challenge: Start with the term BEARDED COLLIE.
-Rearrange the letters and you can spell a two-word phrase (six letters, seven letters) describing what you might have to do to read an unfamiliar language.
-What is the phrase?
+Last week's challenge: Start with the phrase OPERA SINGER.
+Rearrange the letters to spell a two-word phrase (four letters, seven letters) for things you might pick from a tree.
+What are they?

 This week's challenge